 Spa & Hot Tub Error Codes - OH, OHH, OHS

-In our series on spa and hot tub error codes, today we turn our attention to the HOT messages that your topside control may be trying to give you.
+In our series on spa and hot tub error codes, today we turn our attention to the messages that your topside control may be trying to give you.
+There are many reasons why your spa or hot tub may be throwing error codes, so figuring out the cause quickly is crucial.
+In this article, we discuss spa and hot tub error codes, what they mean, and how to fix them.

-OH, OHH or OHS (overheat) all mean that a temperature sensor has detected unsafe water temperatures of 108° - 118° F, and your spa is in an emergency cool down mode.
+OH, OHH, or OHS all mean that a temperature sensor has detected unsafe water temperatures of 108° - 118° F, and your spa is in an emergency cool down mode.
 The heater is shut off, and the circulation pumps and blower are turned on to help dissipate heat.

 Open the spa cover to allow excess heat and steam to escape.
 The spa obviously should not be used when OH or OHH is flashing on the topside control; as the water could be scalding hot for several more minutes.
 After the water cools, the high limit switch may need to be reset on some spa packs.
 Press any topside button to reset a digital spa after the water has cooled to 100° F.